-His life was a good one, he said, but “I was tired of feeling like all I had to contribute to gay rights was five bucks for the American Civil Liberties Union and an occasionally well-worded letter to the editor,” Schwartz recalled.
+His life was a good one, he said, but “I was tired of feeling like all I had to contribute to gay rights was five bucks for the American Civil Liberties Union and an occasional well-worded letter to the editor,” Schwartz recalled.

-So Schwartz decided to become a lawyer, and entered the University of Virginia School of Law a few months after a Newport News native named Clarence Cain graduated.
+So Schwartz decided to become a lawyer and entered the University of Virginia School of Law a few months after a Newport News native named Clarence Cain graduated.
 They never met, but both of their lives would go on to affect the experiences of thousands of LGBTQ law students and lawyers, with ripples arguably touching millions of Americans.